hasecilu/Dark-TeXstudio/README.md

 #### Interested in more dark profiles for TeXstudio?

 [TexStudio Profiles](https://gitlab.com/adin/texstudio-profiles) repo from adin in gitlab have a few more themes.
 Check it out!

+Also check the [Tips and Tricks](https://github.com/texstudio-org/texstudio/wiki/Tips-And-Tricks#dark-mode) section in the TeXstudio wiki.